 But let’s return to this quote in the spirit in which Boltanski means it: “the less information you have, the more open the work, the more you can think about it.”

 Because the truth is, this is a photo that he found at a flea market.
-We have no idea who she is – he has no idea who she is – and the entire narrative we created around her: her life as a 1930s French schoolgirl cut short by Auschwitz, is completely projected onto her by us.
+We have no idea who she is – he has no idea who she is – and the entire narrative that we created around her: her life as a 1930s French schoolgirl cut short by Auschwitz, is completely projected onto her by us.

 In this way, Bolstanski’s art demands our participation.
-He wants us to create this narrative – he’s not judging us for doing it, I want to be clear about that, he’s just calling attention to it being something that we simply do.
-And like any good artist after Van Gogh and the German Expressionists, he reinforces our participation through his technique: this single image, pulled from obscurity, is enlarged and rephotographed again and again and again until the image itself is degraded like a mix tape you’ve taped over one too many times.
+He wants us to create this narrative – he’s not judging us for doing it, I want to be clear about that, he’s just calling our attention to it being something that we simply do.
+And like any empathy-rousing artist after Van Gogh and the German Expressionists, Boltanski reinforces our participation through his technique: this single image, pulled from obscurity, is enlarged and rephotographed again and again and again until the image itself is degraded like a mix tape you’ve taped over one too many times.

 Boltanski is taking an established genre – portraiture – and subverting it completely.
-This is a portrait of someone whom the artist and audience know nothing about, who is presented in a way that eliminates any telling details, and the experiencing of this portrait tells the viewer more about himself than about the sitter.
+This is a portrait of someone whom the artist and the audience know nothing about, who is presented in a way that eliminates any telling details, and the experiencing of this portrait tells the viewer more about himself than about the sitter.
 The bulbs are facing us, interrogating us.
-We’re the ones in the hot seat – literally, actually: if you stand up close, you can feel the heat.
+We’re the ones in the hot seat – literally: if you stand up close, you can actually feel the heat.
 And the more time you spend looking, the more the bulbs are overexposing and blinding you from the central image.
 And these industrial materials, which Boltanski uses repeatedly in his work, do give you a sense of machinery, of an endless gridded mechanical reproducibility in a post WWII world, into which Sylvie is one of an infinity.